ignazioc/ActiveRecordHelloWorld/README.md

-Let-s-try--ActiveRecord
+Let's try: ActiveRecord and SQLite
 =======================

-Let's try Ruby ActiveRecords with SQLite DB.
+From the series "let's try"....ActiveRecord and SQLite.